cobe-lab/cobe-lab.github.io/tobii.md

 start building you experiment or follow along as you build your experiment.

-The guide also includes instructions for how to perform eye tracking with *PsychoPy*, if *Tobii Studios* does not support your experimental design.
+If *Tobii Studios* does not support your experimental design, you can use *PsychoPy* together with our *EyeLink 1000 eye-tracker*.

 ## Creating and editing an experiment

 You can both build and run your experiment through the software *Tobii Studios*.

 Open *Tobii Studios*.
 Experiments are structured around *projects*.
 Choose 'create a new project' to create a new experiment.